Is a Balance Transfer the Right Strategy for You?

 Creditors don't offer balance transfers and new cards loaded with perks because they think you're swell.
 They're trying to make money.
 And no matter how enticing the offer may seem, it's always a calculated bet on the part of the lender.
 In between the fees and the interest charges, they're going to get their money, more likely than not.

-Take a hard look at what this potential new arrangement is going to cost you.
-And be honest with yourself - if the transfer only really works if you're paid off in six months, is that reasonable?
+If the transfer only really works if you're able to pay everything off in six months, is that reasonable?
 You may need to do some math (I'm so sorry to do this to you), but the numbers usually don't lie (assuming you did your math right...).

 Or, to put it another way, “What are you going to do after you’ve transferred your balance?”